Overview

 Charges

-You may not be entitled to a refund if you cancel a licence after authorisation has already started or had concluded.
+You may not be entitled to a refund if you cancel a licence after authorisation has been given.

 Additional charges may apply if other paid licences are required.